PleaseStateTheNatureOfYourInquiry/mooncha/docs_html/_sources/reportzeropart2.rst.txt

 Paul also found a 6 liter tank (01 Aquarium side, 02 Aquarium top).
 He tested to make sure it is watertight.
 I decided to use it to set up a small aquaponics system, with one or perhaps two plants.
-I got an airpump (04 Air Pump and SuperFish Airflow 1) and also a simple water filter system (03 Aquarium WaterFlow Pump without FIlter Sponge and https://www.amazon.co.uk/Superfish-Internal-Filters-Aqua-Filter/dp/B003ZGAI12).
+I got an airpump (04 Air Pump and SuperFish Airflow 1) and also a simple water filter system (03 Aquarium WaterFlow Pump without Filter Sponge and `link <https://www.amazon.co.uk/Superfish-Internal-Filters-Aqua-Filter/dp/B003ZGAI12>`_).
 I use the pump of this system (not the filter sponge, which I simply take out from the filter container) to pump water from the tank through the plant pot.
 The tank has two holes in the side: one is taped off.
 The other hole I use to create a connection through where I can pump the aquarium water to the plant pot.
 I cannot raise the tube too high, as the pump is rather weak.